Witney Carson Stuns In Tight Leggings & Crop Top In New Instagram Share

 “Wonderful Wacky Witney any video you post is awesome as long as your gorgeous smile is in it!!” stated a third Instagram user.

-“Whatever burns the most calories..” said a fourth fan.
+“Whatever burns the most calories,” said a fourth fan.